 Disclaimer: This post contains affiliate links.
-This means that at no cost to you, I will receive compensation for any products bought through the links in this article.
+This means that at no cost to you, I will receive a small commission for purchases made through the links in this article.
 Affiliate marketing is one of the most common ways for bloggers to make money!
 For further details, please read my full disclosure statement.
-Thank you for supporting my dreams!
-And now for the reason you came here for: how to start a blog!
+Thank you for helping A Daynna Life to continue running full-time!

 P.S.
 As I know that all of this information can get incredibly confusing, I’ve created a checklist for all of the things you need when starting a blog (plus a few extras that you might want to consider once you’ve been blogging for a bit!).
 You can get access to this checklist along with many other valuable resources here!